tom2tomtomtom/bread/AUTHENTICATION_IMPLEMENTATION.md

 - ESLint + Prettier for code quality
 - Modular architecture for easy maintenance

-The authentication system is now **production-ready** and provides a solid foundation for scaling the BREAD Creative Platform! 🎉
+The authentication system is now **production-ready** and provides a solid foundation for scaling the AIDEAS Creative Platform! 🎉